thatslk/vue-weather/README.md

 * Current time in locations
 * Map of spicifed locations

-This project use free versions of Yandex.Maps API and AccuWeather API.
+This project uses free versions of the Yandex.Maps API and AccuWeather API.
 The project is built on VueJS and uses [axios](https://github.com/axios/axios) and [vue-yandex-maps](https://github.com/PNKBizz/vue-yandex-map) libraries.

 Checkout Vue Weather now: